 The list includes the following certifications from the following countries:

-In order to have the ICMA verify that your professional certification satisfies the education requirement, you must have the organization that approved your certification mail the ICMA a letter confirming that you are a qualified member.
-The organization needs to send the letter, and they need to send it directly to the address below.
+In order to have the ICMA verify that your professional certification satisfies the education requirement, you must have the organization that approved your certification email the ICMA a letter (in English and in a PDF format) confirming that you are a qualified member.
+The organization needs to send the letter, and they need to send it directly to the email address below.
+And remember, the email should include your IMA membership number, too.

 If you are serious about earning the CMA but don’t feel able to meet the CMA education requirements, you may write to the IMA for a possible exemption.
-This is a possibility because the IMA states that exemptions may be considered in their CMA Handbook.
+This is possible because the IMA states that exemptions may be considered in the CMA Handbook.

-When you write to them, you may want to explain why you have not earned or cannot earn a bachelor’s degree (e.g., it is not common in your home country) and how your experience, local certifications or other credentials can be seen as equivalent to that.
+When you write to them, you may want to explain why you have not earned or cannot earn a bachelor’s degree (e.g., it is not common in your home country) and how your experience, local certifications, or other credentials can be seen as equivalent to a bachelor’s degree.

-If you would like to try this method of meeting the CMA education requirement, you can email the IMA at IMA@imanet.org.
+If you want to try this method of meeting the CMA education requirement, you can email the IMA at IMA@imanet.org.

-If you would like to discover the CMA education requirements for yourself, you can check the CMA Candidate Handbook.
+If you want to learn more about the CMA education requirements, you can check the CMA Candidate Handbook.

 If you have any other questions, you can also email the IMA at ima@imanet.org.
 Or, you can call the IMA at 800-638-4427 and ask to speak to the exam certification assistant.
 They can help you get any information you need.